-Patients who experience a shoulder pain will often need to undergo an active rehabilitation program.
-As part of this management, on occasion, cortisone injections can assist in the diagnosis and management of these conditions.
+Patients who experience shoulder pain, such as from frozen shoulder or rotator cuff injuries, will often need to undergo an active rehabilitation program.
+As part of this management, cortisone injections can assist in the diagnosis and treatment of these conditions.

-Cortisone injections have potent anti-inflammatory properties, which means they help to reduce tissue swelling and the following scar formation.
-Patients can benefit from cortisone injections whether they are in the acute or chronic phase of inflammation, and they are often beneficial for conditions such as acute bursitis, degenerative joint conditions.
+Cortisone injections, also known as cortisone shots, have potent anti-inflammatory properties, which means they help to reduce tissue swelling and the following scar formation.
+Patients can benefit from cortisone injections whether they are in the acute or chronic phase of inflammation, and they are often beneficial for conditions such as acute bursitis, degenerative joint conditions, and inflammatory arthritis.

-Some of the most common shoulder injuries which may require cortisone injections as part of a management program include:
+Some of the most common shoulder conditions which may require cortisone injections as part of a management program include:

 - Glenohumeral osteoarthritis